20 Feb Ski chalet holidays in Zermatt, a quality ski region in the Alps

 The best option to get to Zermatt is flying to Geneva.
 From there we have used 3 diferent kinds of transports:

-- The least attractive choice: rent a car.
+- ?
+The least attractive choice: rent a car.
 The problem is that you can not take it to Zermatt.
-You have to leave it at the Tasch car park 5 km from Zermatt and from there take the mountain train or a taxi.
-I only recommend it if apart from Zermatt you are going to do other tours around Switzerland.
+You have to leave it at the Tasch car park 5 km from Zermatt.
+From there take the mountain train or a taxi.
+I only recommend hiring a car if you are going to do other tours around Switzerland.

 - For those women who love clothing in general and skiing specifically there is a Dutch brand called Goldbergh .
 They design super feminine, elegant and modern ski clothing at the same time.
 If you need a new ski outfit take a look at their clothing.